nikist97/Python-DataStructures/README.md

 # keep in mind that the iterator uses priority_queue.dequeue() to get the next element, hence after the iteration
 # is finished the queue will be empty
 queue.is_empty() # will return True

+queue.replace_priority(element, priority) # replaces the given element's priority with the new priority argument
+# raises TypeError if type(priority) is not int
+# raises TypeError if priority_queue.type() is not None and is different than the type of the given element
+# raises KeyError if the element is not contained in the queue
+# in this implementation duplicated priorities are allowed, hence no elements will be ignored even if there is already
+# an element assigned to the new priority

+# you can also pass a third argument to the replace_priority method - comparison
+comparison_type = 1
+queue.replace_priority(element, priority, comparison=comparison_type)
+# by doing so the priority of the element will only be replaced if a certain type of comparison between
+# the two priorities holds
+# if comparison is 1, the priorities will be replaced if the new priority is greater than the old priority
+# if comparison is -1, the priorities will be replaced if the new priority is less than the old priority
+# if comparison is None (default), the priorities will always be replaced
+# raises ValueError if comparison is not -1, 1 or None
 ```

 <br> <br>